 Loseless FLAC, the HD Audio Format To Go in One Tiny USB Drive

 The music format i’m currently using is the HD Audio files, loseless FLAC format with 24bit/48khz and 16bit/44.1khz sound quality.
-For a true audiophile and wants to listen to high quality music but don’t have the space to store the bulky CDs, recommended to use FLAC.
+For a true audiophile and wants to listen to high quality music but don’t have the space to store the bulky CDs, recommended using FLAC.

 I hope this post will help other Alpine owners who encounter the same FLAC issue as me, just need to read the user manual properly.

 Once you’re into using FLAC, you won’t go back to MP3 320kbps.
-Some music in FLAC format are quite hard to find and there are not much Dance / Pop music unless you buy it through online or find some other Jazz/Souls/Blues music on hdtracks.com.
+Some music in FLAC format is quite hard to find and there is not much Dance / Pop music unless you buy it online or find some other Jazz/Souls/Blues music on hdtracks.com.